pydio/pydio-doc-admin-guide/7_advanced/2_using_internal_scheduler.md

 ### Create your own jobs

-With Pydio you can define, configure and schedule (and therefore auto-run) the task of your choice.
+With the [Cells Flows](https://pydio.com/en/pydio-cells/cells-flows) extension you can define, configure and schedule (and therefore auto-run) the task of your choice.
-This feature is not yet enabled but it's on our road map and you can expect it to be released soon.